 - Shock of loading wagons The delivery of the load into a rail wagon needs to be adequately controlled to avoid the load when placed, damaging wagon suspension / door gear or displacing locking devices. - Toothed buckets on mobile plant should be avoided as these greatly increase the risk of wagon damage during loading / unloading.

 6. Loading/Unloading Process

-Bulk loading should only commence after the suitability and condition of the wagon has been determined.
+Bulk loading should only commence after determining the suitability and condition of the wagon, to the bulk material to be transported.

 6.2 Wagon Suitability